ppy/osu-wiki/wiki/Guides/How_to_Run_osu!_on_Your_Mac_Without_Using_Boot_Camp/en.md

 Installing Windows
 ------------------

 *Note on why this looks slightly formatted differently than the one before and after this section...
-The numbering system on osu!wiki is strict; so I had to manually input them in.*
+The numbering system on osu! wiki is strict; so I had to manually input them in.*

 1. Press "Start".
 [36](http://i286.photobucket.com/albums/ll103/mattyu007/Mac%20osu%20setup/osumacSetup36.png)